 Understanding the Cultural Mosaic

 Kiribati’s cultural mosaic is a mix of traditions, beliefs, and practices.
 The community is deeply connected through shared values and customs.
-Over 98.8% of the population identifies as Micronesian, reflecting a strong sense of unity2.
+Over 98.8% of the population identifies as Micronesian, reflecting a strong sense of unity.

 Language serves as a carrier of these traditions.
 From daily conversations to cultural ceremonies, it binds individuals across different levels of society.
 This connection is vital in preserving the nation’s heritage.